MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 #### DDN EXAScaler Cloud (Lustre)

-DDN, which acquired Intel's Lustre business, provides this platform, which is based on the Lustre parallel file system.
+DDN, which acquired Intel's Lustre business, provides EXAScaler Cloud, which is based on the Lustre parallel file system.
 The solution is available in the Azure Marketplace as part of the DDN EXAScaler Cloud umbrella.
 Designed for data-intensive deployment, it provides high throughput at low cost.

 [Tests show that DDN EXAScaler can run SAS workloads in a parallel manner](https://communities.sas.com/t5/Administration-and-Deployment/EXAScaler-Cloud-by-DDN-A-shared-file-system-to-use-with-SAS-Grid/m-p/714234#M21291).
 DDN recommends running this command on all client nodes when deploying EXAScaler or Lustre: